pyeventsourcing/eventsourcing/docs/topics/application.rst

 long time to reconstruct the aggregate.
 Snapshotting aggregates can help to reduce access time of aggregates with lots of domain events.

-The application method ``take_snapshot()`` can be used to create a snapshot of the state of an aggregate.
+The application method :func:`~eventsourcing.application.Application.take_snapshot` can be used to create a snapshot of the state of an aggregate.
 The ID and version of an aggregate to be snapshotted must be passed when calling this method.
-By passing in the ID and version, rather than an aggregate object, the risk of snapshotting an aggregate object that does not represent the actually recorded state of the aggregate is avoided.
+By passing in the ID (and optional version number), rather than an actual aggregate object, the risk of snapshotting a somehow "corrupted" aggregate object that does not represent the actually recorded state of the aggregate is avoided.

 To enable the snapshotting functionality, the environment variable ``IS_SNAPSHOTTING_ENABLED`` must be set to a valid "true"  value.
-The ``distutils.utils`` function ``strtobool()`` is used to interpret the value of this environment variable, so that strings 'y', 'yes', 't', 'true', 'on', and '1' are considered to be "true" values, and 'n', 'no', 'f', 'false', 'off', '0' are considered to be "false" values, and other values are considered to be invalid.
+The Python :mod:`distutils.utils` function :func:`~distutils.utils.strtobool` is used to interpret the value of this environment variable, so that strings 'y', 'yes', 't', 'true', 'on', and '1' are considered to be "true" values, and 'n', 'no', 'f', 'false', 'off', '0' are considered to be "false" values, and other values are considered to be invalid.
 The default is for the application's